 The Australian Crayfish Project (ACP)

 Started in 2005 the Australian Crayfish Project (ACP) is a privately funded project run entirely by volunteers with a thirst for knowledge on freshwater crayfish.
 We all freely give our time and resources to support the project.
-If you have a passion for freshwater crayfish, are concerned for their conservation and wish to raise their profile or just generally increase the knowledge base then join us on the Project.
+If you have a passion for freshwater crayfish, are concerned for their conservation and wish to raise their profile or just generally increase the knowledge base then join us on the Project or donate.
 You need to be self-sufficient to tag along with us but please consider it, we need your help to find and identify our native crayfish species.

 Australia has one of the most diverse ranges of freshwater crayfish species on the planet yet there is much confusion with the description and distribution of species and many species remain undiscovered & undescribed.
 The project is discovering dozens of new species or new populations that were never known to exist.
 Our aim is to find and identify all species of freshwater crayfish and their habitat, the bottom line is that if no one knows these species are there and they don’t even have a name then how can they be protected and conserved into the future?
 The results of this project will ensure that all management agencies take the crayfish and their habitat into consideration for future environmental, conservation, development and catchment management plans, etc.